-Product manufacturing has never been as inexpensive as it is today.
-At the same time more money is spent on transporting those products than ever before.
-The main reason for the shift is the growth of mass importation from low-cost countries, particularly from East and South-East Asia.
+Product manufacturing has rarely been as inexpensive as it is today.
+At the same time, transportation costs for those products are at record highs.
+The main reason for this shift is the growth of mass importation from low-cost countries, especially East Asia.

 There has long been a trade-off between distance and cost.
-When goods are purchased from half-way around the world, the factory-gate prices may be lower, but long and unreliable delivery times increase both costs and supply chain risks.
+When goods are purchased from halfway around the world, the factory gate prices may be lower, but long and unreliable delivery times increase costs and supply chain risks.
 At worst, delayed deliveries or inaccurate demand forecasting may lead to product shortages and stock-outs.
-When delivery schedules are extended and unreliable, safety buffers are required.
-This, in turn, increases the need for storage space.
+Safety buffers are required when delivery schedules are extended and unreliable, which increases the need for storage space.

-There are running debates in supply chain management circles, sometimes quite heated, about the real costs of long-distance procurement for many trading businesses.
+There are debates in supply chain management circles, sometimes quite heated, about the costs of long-distance procurement for many trading businesses.
 But there’s no need to get hot under the collar.
-Instead I’d encourage companies to reap benefits from both short- and long-distance procurement by using them in combination.
+Instead, I’d encourage companies to reap benefits from both short- and long-distance procurement by using them in combination.
 Manufacturing businesses already know how to identify and manage supply chain risks related to sourcing.
-Now it is time for businesses that are able to handle long distance/long lead buying to up their supply chain management game, improve their sales forecasting and buy better!
+It is time for companies that can handle long-distance, long-lead buying to level up their supply chain management game, improve their sales forecasting, and buy better!

 In this article, I will: